 As a frequent traveler, I’ve had this experience more times than I care to remember.
-Most recently, after landing in Carlsbad on the way to Legoland, there was a period of time where no one knew where our bags were at all.
+There was that time upon landing in Carlsbad on the way to Legoland, and there was a period of time where no one knew where our bags were at all.
 After about an hour, the bags showed up unharmed and unscathed.
 But boy…was it an experience to remember.
+And most recently, specifically yesterday, one of our bags took the long way home.

 Here are some things that you can do to avoid lost luggage and increase the chances that if your luggage is lost, it will be returned to you.